You could see the tears that had formed in Ivan Provorov’s eyes.

 The Penguins had their share of injuries as well.
 Evgeni Malkin missed Game 6 with a leg injury and Patric Hornqvist returned after missing the previous two contests.
 Even without Malkin, the Penguins had four goals from Jake Guentzel, plus they created havoc and stifled the Flyers with a suffocating forecheck that exposed areas the Flyers need to address in the offseason.

-“You have to do it all the time and you have to be consistent in executing under pressure,” said head coach Dave Hakstol.
+“You have to do it all the time and you have to be consistent in executing under pressure,” head coach Dave Hakstol said.
 “We didn’t do that consistently in this series, not just tonight.
 That’s the time of year that it is.”

 Overall, the Flyers weren’t eliminated in six games because they didn’t have a healthy Couturier and Provorov.

-In the end, the guys in orange and black simply weren’t good enough or deep enough.
+In the end, the guys in orange and black simply weren’t good enough or deep enough (see story).

 But draft and develop a few more Couturiers and Provorovs on your roster and the thought of winning championships year after year won’t just be a Pittsburgh thing.